noelmugnier/svelte-translate/README.md

-# Svelte Translate Tool (inspired by angular i18n)
+# Svelte Translate (inspired by angular i18n and svelte-i18n)

 Dynamic translation service (loaded from xx-XX.json files) and fallback to the text in html tags if no translations are provided.